strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Here, Actix manages to be incredibly efficient in the range of small hundreds of concurrent connections
 --- that's a recipe for achieving record peak throughputs.

-Synchronous Rocket v0.4 demonstrates most stable performance, it is least affected by the number of connections.
+Synchronous Rocket v0.4 demonstrates the most stable performance, it is least affected by the number of connections.

 <embed type="image/svg+xml" src="/images/2020-09-27-bench-actix-rocket/cpu_vs_requests.svg" />